 neon lime colored japanese maple against a stone wall

-think of Japanese maples, but they come in neon lime too.
+You might think of red when you think of Japanese maples, but they come in neon lime too.
 Isn't this one stunning?

 Robert Shuler Design

-of this Japanese maple cultivar?
+What is the name of this Japanese maple cultivar?
 Thank you.

 Maple tree, grasses in front of the house and stones

 Front Yard: plants to go with the maple

 Botanical name: Acer palmatum; many cultivarsCommon names: Japanese maple; many cultivarsUSDA zones: 5-8Water requirement: RegularSun requirement: Soft dappled shade or morning sun with afternoon shade is best; too much sun will scorch its leaves.Mature size: 15-25' tall x 10-25' spread maximum, depending